The "I AM"

 "This Moses whom they refused, saying, who made thee a ruler and a judge? the same did God send to be a ruler and a deliverer by the hand of the angel which appeared to him in the bush."
 (Acts 7:35).

-Even if we ignore linguistic demands and pretend that Jesus could have said the words "I am," the claim that he was identifying with YHVH by repeating a messenger's explanation of the timeless "being" of YHVH is still exposed to the ridicule it so richly deserves.
+Even if we ignore linguistic demands and pretend that Jesus could have said the words "I am," the claim that he was identifying with YHWH by repeating a messenger's explanation of the timeless "being" of YHWH is still exposed to the ridicule it so richly deserves.
 We can only hope that all the other teachings and doctrines which subvert the message of the New Testament will eventually be exposed to similar ridicule.

-** Claude Tresmontant, The Hebrew Christ: Language in the age of the Gospels, Franciscan Herald Press, Chicago, 1989.
+* Claude Tresmontant, The Hebrew Christ: Language in the age of the Gospels, Franciscan Herald Press, Chicago, 1989.

 Comments